barumau/pandunia/eng/pandunia-eng.md

 titan yum - titanium
 Titania - Titania
 titi - breast (boob, tit)
+to - to (toward, till, until, for)
+to in - inward (internal)
+to jin - forward
+to long - long (over a gread distance)
+to misal - for example
+to vai - outward (external)
 tocu - touch
 tocu sense - feel (sense by touch)
 Togo - Togo